jutkko/zfaff/README.md

 years to find out!
 Would you join me?

 ## What is this?
+This is fund runs like a DAF (Donor-Advised Fund).
+When a doner decides to donate and makes a donation, they agree that the fund will then take over the donation and possibly convert it into investment assets.
+The strategy and execution are managed by me.

+When the investments make profit, once a year, the fund will decide to contribute what portion of the profit to do the below activities.
+Again once a year, all the donors will be given the options to decide what to do with their portion of the profit (free of charge)
+1. Withdraw, once receiving the profit, the donors decide how to spend the money on any charity or any activities they think is good.
+I trust everyone to act in good faith.
+1. Not withdraw, vote on a list to decide which charity institutions to contribute the funds to.
+List curated by me.
+1. Not withdraww, nothing happens.
+1. Leave the decision to me.

 ## What is the strategy

 ## Fund Performance
+Here is a screenshot of my personal fund's performance since inception.
+However one should not regard past performance as predictions for the future.
 ## What is the deal
 ## How to view your donations' performance
+TODO
 ## How to donate
+You know who I am and how to find me.